lsbardel/python-stdnet/docs/source/model/fields.rst

 They are the equivalent to django Fields and therefore the equivalent of columns in a traditional relational databases.

+.. note:: There is an important difference between stdnet fields and fields
+    in a traditional relational database.
+Stdnet fields can be added, removed or changed without requiring any time consuming database migration!

+    This is an added bonus which can be of high importance when prototyping but it can lead to loss of data if a user abuses it.

 .. _fieldbaseclasses:

 Base Classes